 Rather than a specific condition, eczema is a group of unrelated diseases that have a similar appearance.
 When it is new eczema, the affected skin appears red and elevated with small blisters (vesicles) containing a clear fluid.
 When the blisters break, the affected skin will weep and ooze.
 In older eczema, chronic eczema, the blisters are less prominent and the skin is thickened, elevated, and scaling.
 Eczema almost always is very itchy.

 Are there different types of eczema?
+What causes eczema?

 There are at least 11 different types of skin conditions that produce eczema.
 In order to develop a rational treatment plan, it is important to distinguish them.
 This is often not easy.